 ...That's when we saw the crazy rag man, walking by on stilts, fully ten feet off the ground.
 He didn't look like much, but something in our guts said to leave him alone...
-After each game, the wizard should total up the experience he has gained, and add this to the amount with which he began the game.
-Every full 100 points of experience may now be converted into a level.

 Level

 Level is a numerical representation of the power of a wizard.
 Generally, wizards of the same (or similar) level will be close to one another in terms of power, even if their abilities vary wildly.
 All starting wizards are level 0.
 A level 20 wizard is much more powerful.
 Compared to a level 0 wizard, he will almost certainly have better stats, know more spells, and have lower casting numbers for those spells.
 A level 40 wizard will be that much more powerful again.